GLF Schools

 Subjects

-Each subject will create a wider reading pack which complements their topics and subjects.
+Each subject contributes to a wider reading pack which complements their topics and subjects.

-Subjects will collect challenging research and articles to work alongside their units and build on the vocabulary and knowledge required for students to access their subjects.This wider reading should be used inside the classroom as well as alongside their prep tasks.
+Subjects will collect challenging research and articles to work alongside their units and build on the vocabulary and knowledge required for students to access their subjects.These are given to students who are challenge readers where they are reading above their chronological age.

 Explicit teaching of new vocabulary